tharunku7/test_automation/README.md

 For the remote workstation name, it was easy enough for me to get because I had created an audit script that runs at logon.
 When users log in, the audit script stores their username and hostname (among other things) in a MySQL table.
 So, it was pretty easy for me to find out the name of the remote workstation to give a static IP.

 On this catalog item request form, I've added a "workstation" variable.
-This allow the user to provide the name of their workstation.
+This allows the user to provide the name of their workstation.
+I'm personally not a fan of this method because it allows for user error.
+However, other developers may not have the kind of enterprise access I had when this was conceived.

 ![alt workflow](https://gitlab.com/rpoore/snipam/raw/master/wf.png)